Moving On a Short Deadline? Important Tips to Stay Organized

 Reserve your movers, temporary hotel or living situations as soon as possible.
-I would research and get recommendations for about 3-5 movers as well as living options in order to not get overwhelmed.
+I would research and get recommendations for about 3-5 moving companies as well as living options in order to not get overwhelmed..
 As soon as you know where you’ll be moving to, don’t wait on finding a place to live.
 If you’re not sure you want to stay in a certain house, you can ask if they offer short leases.
 Military housing usually offers month-to-month in case you change your mind.

 Follow a packing system

 As you pack, you’ll also want to follow a system that will help keep you as organized as possible.
 Every person knows what type of system will work best for them, but we have a few suggestions to help you get started:

 - Start by gathering all the packing materials you’ll need for the room,

 - Use soft items like t-shirts or oven mitts to protect more breakable items